ar3thien/ar3thien.github.io/_posts/2021-02-13-aws-fixing-estimatedcharges.md

 After some research, I found out that the best way to monitor my daily AWS account usage is using CloudWatch EstimatedCharges metric.
 By googling a little while writing this post, I saw that AWS has now an [official KB][aws-doc] on how to implement this, although when I implemented the solution there were none.

 After comparing their KB to my solution, although they look the same, I found few differences.
-I will explain them, and I they have a bug in their solution based on my need.
+I will explain them, and I believe the doc havs bug in regards to my need.

 # __What's the issue?__
 ---